mdodis/mdodis.github.io/README.md

 But, what is this?
 I have to go through a whole series on programming command-line programs to learn C++?
 Why?
 Oh, because it's low-level or whatever.
 Worst marketing strategy.
-Thankfully, I wasn't willing to go through the slow, painfull process of doing all this.
+Thankfully, I wasn't willing to go through the slow, painful process of doing all this.
 I knew that I'd quit after a while.

 And this is a great time to make a point out of this.
 Something my father taught me that I'll remember for the rest of my life.
 It was about how to get into new things.
 I used to think that I first had to go through